 To acquire requisite knowledge and skills to practice as an audiologist or speech-language pathologist, graduate students must be able to function in a broad variety of clinical situations and provide a wide spectrum of patient care.
 Students must possess certain skills and abilities to successfully complete both the academic and clinical components of the curriculum with or without reasonable accommodations for disabilities.
-For example, all graduates must be able to perform tasks such as taking a case history and completing diagnostic evaluations.
-They also must be able to synthesize these findings into a diagnosis and plan of treatment.
-Ultimately, these tasks must be accomplished independently, without aid of an intermediary.

-These skills and abilities are divided into five areas: communication, motor, intellectual-cognitive, sensory-observational, and behavioral-social.
+These skills and abilities are divided into five areas: communication, motor, sensory, intellectual-cognitive, interpersonal and cultural responsiveness.
 Students must be able to undertake all curricular requirements to the satisfaction of faculty to become competent and reliable practitioners.
-To this end, the Faculty of the Department of Communication Science & Disorders has established the non-academic criteria (Technical Standards) that graduate students must possess to enroll in and to continue in academic courses and clinical placements required for the AuD or MA/MS SLP degree.
+To this end, the Faculty of the Department of Communication Science & Disorders has established the non-academic criteria (Core Functions) that graduate students must possess to enroll in and to continue in academic courses and clinical placements required for the AuD or MA/MS SLP degree.

-These technical standards are shown as samples in Appendix B for Audiology and Appendix C for Speech-Language Pathology.
-All students must carefully review the specific technical standards for their program (Audiology or Speech-Language Pathology).
-All students' confirmations that they meet the technical standards are kept electronically.
+These Core Functions are shown as samples in Appendix B for Audiology and Appendix C for Speech-Language Pathology.
+All students must carefully review the specific core functions for their program (Audiology or Speech-Language Pathology).
+All students' confirmations that they meet the core functions are kept electronically.